Our current series is called Finding Trout Lake and you can find us in the Spring 2018 Recreation Guide or on the

 We begin our journey by imagining a distant past.

-What can we remember?
-Can we imagine the land under glacial ice?
 How did the lake get here?
 Was this forested land?
+What can we remember?

 How might we tell the story of this place through movement and sound?
 Whose story do we tell?